tomislavjovanovski/qa-automation-framework/README.md

 npm run test:all
 ```

+API and Web can be executed independently for faster feedback, or together when full coverage is needed.

 ## Configuration

-Configuration is managed through `.env`.
+Configuration is managed through `.env` and environment overlays under `config/environments`. `AppConfigFactory` centralizes runtime values before tests start so the same configuration model is used across both API and Web layers.

 Typical settings: